 - Your kitchen will smell amazing as this bakes!

-What Size Bundt Cake Pan Do I Need?
+Bundt Cake Pan Size

 The best size bundt cake pan to use for this lemon cream cheese pound cake recipe is a 12-cup size bundt pan.
 I used my Nordic Ware Original ProCast Bundt Pan, but any 12-cup bundt cake pan will be fine.